dspanier/angular-cheatcheet/readme.md

 ```

 **Info**
 > Angular creates new components direct into the `app` folder.
-Most of the time it's better to create create components within a component directory.
+Most of the time it's better to create components within a component directory.
 Therefore you can add a path before the component name like: `ng g c /components/<component-name>`

 # Component files
 Angular splits its logic into 4 different files.